-- Over 7,800 K-12 students participated in STEM activities facilitated by CSU students and faculty to spark their interest in STEM.
+- Over 10,200 K-12 students participated in STEM activities facilitated by CSU service-learning students and faculty to spark their interest in STEM.

-- 18 CSU faculty participated in an Engaged Department Institute for Sciences and 100% reported increased competence in their ability to incorporate service learning into their STEM courses.
+- All CSU faculty who participated in an Engaged Department Institute for the Sciences reported increased competence in their ability to incorporate service learning into their STEM courses.

 Cobblestone Applied Research and Evaluation provided a thorough account of our LSA (STEM)2 efforts.
 You will find the evaluation reports listed below.